mitre/elasticsearch-stig-baseline/README.md

 ## Description

-This [InSpec](https://github.com/chef/inspec) compliance profile implement the [ElasticSearch Security Technical Implementation Guide (STIG) - (Draft)](https://github.com/elastic/elasticsearch-inspec) in an automated way to provide security best-practice tests around ElasticSearch server and system settings in a production environment.
+This [InSpec](https://github.com/chef/inspec) compliance profile implement the [ElasticSearch Security Technical Implementation Guide (STIG) - (Draft)](https://github.com/elastic/elasticsearch-inspec) in an automated way to provide security best-practice tests around ElasticSearch with X-pack server and system settings in a production environment.

 InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any node in your infrastructure.